Wetitpig/geodesic/README.md

 * All: `make`
 * haversine/vincenty: `make [haversine|vincenty]`

+All binaries will be located in `./bin` directory.

 # Usage
 Coordinates can be inputted from both command line and standard input (stdin).